Digital Marketing Consultant

 • Include a "Sources and References" section at the bottom of data-heavy articles

-This is the phase that most GEO guides skip and the one that has the highest long-term impact on AI brand visibility.
+This is the phase most GEO guides skip — and the one with the highest long-term impact on AI brand visibility.
 AI systems learn about your brand from across the entire web, not just your own site.
-Unlinked brand mentions, third-party citations, and cross-platform entity consistency all influence how AI systems understand and represent your brand.

 Entity Consistency Across Platforms

-Audit and align your presence across: LinkedIn profile, Google Business Profile, X.com/Twitter, your own About page, any guest posts or bylines, podcast guest appearances, PR mentions, Wikipedia (if applicable), and industry directories.
+Audit and align your presence across: LinkedIn profile, Google Business Profile, X.com/Twitter, your own About page, guest posts or bylines, podcast appearances, PR mentions, and industry directories.
 Your name, job title, area of expertise, and description should be consistent across all of them.
-Small variations ("digital marketing consultant" vs "SEO and digital marketing expert") are not problems, but the core entity who you are and what you do must be coherent and recognizable.

 Getting Mentioned in Sources AI Already Cites